CyrilJl/OptiMask/docs/source/index.rst

    print(f"Optimal Rows: {rows}")
    print(f"Optimal Columns: {cols}")

-The grey cells represent the NaN locations, the blue ones the valid data, and the red ones the rows and columns removed by the algorithm:
+The grey cells represent the NaN locations, the blue ones represent the valid data, and the red ones represent the rows and columns removed by the algorithm:

 .. image:: _static/example0.png
    :alt: Example Image 1

-``OptiMask``'s algorithm is useful for unstructured NaNs patterns, as in the following example:
+``OptiMask``'s algorithm is useful for handling unstructured NaN patterns, as shown in the following example:

 .. image:: _static/example2.png
    :alt: Example Image 2